parallel installs in nixpkgs

 to compile packages.
 There I noticed long install phase of openssl

-package in nixpkgs
+package in nixpkgs.

-Quick quiz: how log do you think make install
+Quick quiz: how log do you think make install takes for openssl on

 modern hardware?
 1 second?
 10 seconds?
 1 minute?
 10 minutes?
 1 hour?